-Our third panelist, Ana Sambold, will share her experiences as a traditional, independent and private commercial mediator and arbitrator.
+Ana Sambold, our fourth speaker, will share her experiences as a traditional, independent and private commercial mediator and arbitrator.
 She belongs to different ADR panels including ADR Services, San Diego Superior Court and American Arbitration Association (AAA).
 She is also a facilitator and a trainer on conflict resolution for the National Conflict Resolution Center (NCRC).

 It is not enough to simply be ‘aware’ anymore.
 We must go beyond our own self-awareness and awareness of others to understand the impacts of how we work and interact effectively in culturally diverse situations, whether domestic or global.
 As the information profession operates in an ever changing, global environment, we need to be prepared to handle any diverse situation.
 As our workforces become more diverse, we face an even greater challenge and problem: that is how to successfully manage increasingly diverse interactions.
 To address this concern, organizations are applying the framework of cultural intelligence.